106,99 €

 Autorenporträt

-Susan Harter, PhD, until her death in 2020, was Professor Emerita of Psychology at the University of Denver.
-Dr. Harter was known for her pioneering research on the concept of the self.
-Her interests included self-esteem, the construction of multiple selves, false-self behavior, classroom motivation, emotional development, gender issues, and school violence.
-Her research resulted in the construction of a lifespan battery of self-concept assessment instruments used widely in the United States and internationally.
-Dr. Harter wasa recipient of the John Evans Professorship Award, the highest scholarly honor the University of Denver can bestow on a faculty member, as well as the University Lecturer of the Year Award.
+Susan Harter, PhD, is Professor Emerita of Psychology at the University of Denver.
+Her interests include self-esteem, the construction of multiple selves, false-self behavior, classroom motivation, emotional development, gender issues, and school violence.
+Her research has resulted in the construction of a lifespan battery of self-concept assessment instruments that are in widespread use in the United States and internationally.
+Dr. Harter is a recipient of the John Evans Professorship Award, the highest scholarly honor the University of Denver can bestow on a faculty member, as well as the University Lecturer of the Year Award.